Restoring cosmological concordance with early dark energy and massive neutrinos?: Acknowledgements

 \section{Acknowledgements}

-We thank George Efstathiou, Colin Hill, Eiichiro Komatsu, and Oliver Philcox for many useful discussions.
-S.V. is supported by the Isaac Newton Trust, the Kavli Foundation, and the Foundation Blanceflor Boncompagni Ludovisi, n\'{e}e Bildt.
-B.D.S. is supported by the ERC (Grant agreement No.~851274) and an STFC Ernest Rutherford Fellowship.
+We thank George Efstathiou, Colin Hill, Eiichiro Komatsu and Oliver Philcox for many useful discussions.
+S.V. was partially supported by the Isaac Newton Trust and the Kavli Foundation through a Newton-Kavli Fellowship, and by a grant from the Foundation Blanceflor Boncompagni Ludovisi, n\'{e}e Bildt.
+B.D.S. is supported by the European Research Council (Grant agreement No.~851274) and an STFC Ernest Rutherford Fellowship.
 The Kavli IPMU is supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.